wonderpush/wonderpush-flutter-sdk/README.md

-# wonderpush_flutter_plugin
+# wonderpush_flutter_plugin (Only on Android, Not Production Ready)

-A new flutter plugin project.
+Flutter Plugin for WonderPush Notifcation

 ## Rename config file

 rename example/lib/config/constants.sample.dart  to example/lib/config/constants.dart and put Client ID and Client Secret.

 ## Getting Started

 This project is a starting point for a Flutter